Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Conclusion

 In this paper, we have introduced a generalized class of PDMC, Forward event-chain Monte Carlo, by exploiting the rotation symmetry around the gradient and relying on a global stochastic picture.
-The main practical asset is its flexibility, as it gives new possibilities in terms of refreshment and new-direction sampling schemes.
-By breaking free from quasi iso-potential trajectories, it allows to reduce the need for extra randomization and improves the efficiency of the exploration, while no requiring any crucial fine-tuning.
-Our numerical experiments also show that standard deterministic schemes benefit from only transitioning to stochastic direction sampling, while keeping the same refreshment scheme.
+The main practical asset is its flexibility, as it gives new possibilities in terms of refreshment and new-direction sampling schemes, while no requiring any crucial fine-tuning.
+By breaking free from quasi iso-potential trajectories, it allows to reduce the need for extra randomization and improves the efficiency of the exploration.
+Our numerical experiments also show that standard PDMC benefit from only transitioning to the Forward global stochastic direction sampling, while keeping the same refreshment scheme.
+Again, we stress that the stochastic direction sampling at event is required for correctness and is not equivalent to some artificial refreshment, the latter easily leading to a random-walk behavior.

-We presented a collection of refreshment and new-direction sampling schemes which proved to bring accelerations in practice.
+In practice, we presented a collection of refreshment and new-direction sampling schemes which proved to bring accelerations in practice.
 There are however many possible other choices and a promising research axis lies in a quantitative theoretical study of the optimal refreshment scenario, depending on the problem at hand.
 A first question is how one can use the target geometry to determine which kernels to implement locally.
-While PDMC appear as an exciting new MCMC development, a complete theoretical understanding is lacking and a key issue is indeed how to find the correct trade off between a diffusive exploration and a non-ergodic ballistic one.
+Another line of research is to explore the impact of different choices of differential flows $\phi$ and function rates $\lambda$ than the ones considered here.
+To conclude, while PDMC appear as an exciting new MCMC development, a complete theoretical understanding is lacking and a key issue is indeed how to find the correct trade off between a diffusive exploration and a non-ergodic ballistic one.